Inspire-com/candidate-homework/MLOps_Engineer.md

 Much of our work is managing the infrastructure on which we manage our systems.
 One of our mottos is *Infrastructure as Code*, and to this end, we heavily use AWS CloudFormation, Terraform, CDK and CLI to manage our systems _including ML Ops_.

-_We prefer CloudFormation for this submission, However if you cannot write this in CloudFormation, you have other options..._0
+We prefer CloudFormation for this submission, However if you cannot write this in CloudFormation, you have other options...

 1. Implement using TerraForm
 2. Write a bash script using AWS CLI